If you have any questions as you get started - feel free to email welcome@meticuloushome.com and we’ll get back to you as quickly as possible.

 Misuse of pressurised hot water can cause burns or other injury; operate the machine only as described in this manual.

-Clean all food-contact surfaces (heating chamber, funnel, portafilter and drip-tray) with warm soapy water, rinse thoroughly and dry after each use.
+Clean all food-contact surfaces (heating chamber, funnel, portafilter and drip-tray) with soapy water, remove excess and dry after each use.